chickaroo/Bash_Workshop/command_line_exercise.md

 -----

-## Part 2: Strings
+## Part 2: Moving Around Directories

-### Exercise 2.1: Strings in Command Execution
+### Exercise 2: Get Comfortable Moving Around in the Command Line

-In Bash, almost everything is treated as a string.

-1. Create a text file named `set_list` using an editor with the following content (on separate lines):
+1. Create a text file named `setlist.txt` using an editor with the following content (on separate lines):

     ```text
     You Spin Me Round